Bookworm-project/BookwormDB/README.md

 ## Prep to Build Bookworm ##

-If you haven't already, clone this repo and make a few directories where we'll put some files:
+If you haven't already, install this repo on your system.

 ```
 git clone git://github.com/Bookworm-project/BookwormDB
-cd BookwormDB
-mkdir -p files/{metadata,texts/raw}
+python setup.py
 ```

 ### Required Files ###

-To build a bookworm, files are required in three places.
-Relative to the root directory (which will be called `BookwormDB` if you clone this repo directly), they are all in a subdirectory called `files`.
-When you've built them all, it will look like this:
+To build a bookworm, you need to build three files in the directory you plan to use.
+You can have whatever other files you want in the root directory.
+But these three names are reserved for bookworm use.

 ```
-BookwormDB/
- -- files/
-  | -- texts/
-  |  | input.txt <-----  A single file, each line of which is a text ID, a tab, and then the
-  |  |                   full text of the document with tabs and newlines replaced by spaces.
-  |  | raw/  <---------  Alternate format: directory with text files.
+congress/
-  | -- metadata/
+  | input.txt
-  |  | -- jsoncatalog.txt
+  | jsoncatalog.txt
-  |  | -- field_descriptions.json
+  | field_descriptions.json
 ```

-#### Required files 1: Raw Text files:
+#### Required files 1: input.txt:

+The first is slightly more complicated than it appears.
+It contains the various files you'll be reading in as unicode text.
-These can be input in one of two ways.
+These can be input in one of three ways.

 The first, which will be faster in most cases, is as a *single file*.

+* `input.txt`

 In this format, each line consists of the file's unique identifier, followed by a tab, followed by the **full text** of that file.
 Note that you'll have to strip out all newlines and returns from original documents.
 In the event that an identifier is used twice, behavior is undefined.

 By changing the makefile, you can also do some more complex substitutions.
 (See the metadata parsers for an example of a Bookworm that directly reads hierarchical, bzipped directories without decompressing first).

-The second is as a directory of files:
+**Format 2** is as a directory of files:

-*  `files/texts/raw`
+*  `input/`

 This folder should contain a uniquely named .txt file for every item in your collection of texts that you want to build a bookworm around.
 The files may be stored in subdirectories: if so, their identifier key should include the full path to the file (but not the trailing '.txt').
+(NOTE: this is currently unimplemented)

+**Format 3** is as a shell script named

+*  `input_script`

+That script when executed, should out a stream formatted the same as input.txt.
+In some cases, this will allow you to save a lot disk space and/or time.
+It must be executable and have a shebang on the first line designating the interpreter.
+(NOTE: currently unimplemented).

-> To build the congress API, Fill `files/texts/raw/` with .txt files containing the raw text from summaries of bills introduced into Congress.
-Each .txt file must be uniquely named and contain the text from the summary of a single bill.
-Then, we will create the `files/metadata/jsoncatalog.txt` file which will hold metadata for each bill, including a field that links each JSON object to a .txt file in `files/texts/raw/`.
-Included in the [congress_api](http://github.com/econpy/congress_api) repo is a script `congress_parser.py` which we'll run to create `jsoncatalog.txt` and all the .txt files: Run it as follows:
+> To build the congress API, we must create an `input.txt` file with raw text from summaries of bills introduced into Congress.
+Each line contains a unique ID and the text from the summary of a single bill.
+Then, we will create the `files/metadata/jsoncatalog.txt` file which will hold metadata for each bill, including a field that links each JSON object to a line in input.txt.
+Included in the [congress_api](http://github.com/bmschmidt/congress_api) repo is a script `congress_parser.py` which we'll run to create `jsoncatalog.txt` and the `input.txt` file.

 > ```
-> cd ../congress_api
+> cd congress_api
 > python congress_parser.py
 > ```